 A: We deliver to almost all UK addresses except some areas in the Highlands and Islands.
-This is because we are unable to get the next day and therefore we wouldn’t be able to deliver fresh turf.
+This is because we are unable to arrive the next day and therefore we wouldn’t be able to deliver fresh turf.
 However, if you would like further confidence, contact us here.

 Q: How often should I water my turf?

-A: You should water your turf daily, both in the morning and evening for the first week to 10 days or until the roots have gone into your soil, check by lifting a corner and see if the turf is adhering to the soil.
-Once rooted water occasionally as the weather dictates.
+A: You should water your turf daily, both in the morning and evening for the first week to 10 days, or until the roots have established in your soil.
+You can check by lifting a corner of the turf to see if it is adhering to the soil.
+Once rooted, water occasionally as the weather dictates.

 Q: When should I mow the lawn?

-A: Once the turf has rooted and is holding onto the soil when you lift a corner you can set your mower to its highest setting and clip the top growth.
+A: Once the turf has rooted and is clearly rooted in the soil when you try to lift a corner, you can set your mower to its highest setting and clip the top growth.
 Don’t remove more than 25% of the grass plant with the first cut.
 Gradually reduce the height with each subsequent cut to the height you like to maintain your lawn.

 Q: When is the best time of year to lay a new lawn?

-A: We supply all year round, but we consider the best seasons for delivery to be spring and autumn when the weather is cooler, the turf is still growing and there is less risk of the turf drying out.
-You can still get good results in summer and winter though.
+A: We supply all year round, but we consider the best seasons for delivery to be spring and autumn when the weather is cooler, the turf is still growing and there is less risk of drying out.
+Nonetheless, you can still get good results in summer and winter.

 Q: How long can the turf be left before I lay it?

-A: We recommend that you have the turf delivered on the day you intend to lay it, if you don’t get it all laid on the day unroll any remaining turf so that it is revealed to the open air.
+A: We recommend that you have the turf delivered on the day you intend to lay it.
+If you don’t get it all laid on the day, make sure you unroll any remaining turf so that it is revealed to the open air.
 This will keep it healthy.

 Q: How to lay turf?